Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-1. Each state agency and each political subdivision shall apply to be bonded in the fund no less often than on a biennial basis or when a change in coverage is requested, whichever occurs first.
-Unless an application is denied within sixty days from the date it is received by the commissioner, the application will be deemed approved and bond coverage in force.
+1. Each state agency and political subdivision shall apply to be bonded in the fund at least once per biennium or when a change in coverage is requested, whichever occurs first.
+Unless an application is denied within sixty days from the date it is received by the office, the application will be approved and bond coverage in force.
 If a bond is in the discretion of the state agency or political subdivision and a bond is not requested, the state agency or political subdivision is exempt from this section.

 Cite this article: FindLaw.com - North Dakota Century Code Title 26.1.
 Insurance § 26.1-21-10.
 Automatic insurance of state and political subdivisions - last updated January 01, 2024 | https://codes.findlaw.com/nd/title-26-1-insurance/nd-cent-code-sect-26-1-21-10/